Virtually-Retro/Viro/README.md

 The virtual, retro, homebrew, fully programmable computer system for all of us who love retro systems but lack the space, resources or those essential skills required to build something physical.

+The releases listed to the right contain compiled binaries for Linux, Windows and Mac.

 ### Feature List:

 	Terminal